ADAS Radar Sensor Guide: Automotive Radar and How it Works

 ADAS Radar Calibration: Why it’s vital.

-A car radar sensor can become misaligned due to fender benders, alignment changes, and adjacent repair work.
+An automotive radar sensor can become misaligned due to fender benders, alignment changes, and adjacent repair work.
 This can cause them to give inaccurate readings.
 Some radar sensors are self-calibrating, but most are not…yet.
 Automotive radar calibration ensures that the sensor properly aligns and provides accurate information to your vehicle’s ADAS.

 It is important to calibrate your automotive radar sensor after structural repairs, sensor removal or replacement, and removal of the front bumper or grille, to ensure that your car’s ADAS systems are operating as intended.
 If the radar is not calibrated correctly, it can provide warnings, steering, and braking interventions either too early or too late.